scholarist/scholarist.github.com/_posts/2009-09-16-3-33-i-wont-pay-for-that-cause-it-used-to-be-free.markdown

 There will be users who are angry about having to pay if you start to charge for your service.
 But I think those users already valued your service at less than the price you've put on it, and they'd be even less likely to pay up front.
+I have no data on this, nor can I see a plausible way of collecting any.
+But if you have anecdotal evidence one way or the other I'd love to hear about it in the comments.

 [1]:http://en.wikipedia.org/wiki/Freemium